When it comes to keto salad dressings, be extremely careful! Make sure to read this article to avoid a massive mistake that throws you off the tracks.

 This is the classic low carb option.
 You can create it yourself by using 2 tablespoons of vinegar (balsamic, red wine or even lemon or lime juice) mixed with a tablespoon of olive oil.
 Some like to compliment it with some parmesan cheese.
 This is the classic dressing that resembles the house dressing at many Italian restaurants.
 If you enjoy this salad dressing then read no further.
 Keep putting it on your salads.

 Some of the bottled dressings you can use include ranch, bleu cheese, creamy Italian and Caesar.
-It is important to read the bottle when purchasing your dressing.
+It is important to read the label when purchasing your dressing.
 Two tablespoons is the serving size you should use.
 If that is too much, great!
 The less, the better.

 Restaurant Salad Dressings